JustinRobbins7/CSCI-8420-Team-1/CodeAnalysisForSSE.md

 ### 1.3.
 Findings from Automatic Tools
+Our team utilized two distinct tools to try and locate common security issues/vulnerabilities in LiberaPay.

+SonarQube:
+We've setup a SonarQube server along with a Python  plugin.
+We went with a Python  plugin because the Liberpay code base is comprised predominantely of Python code.
+We also installed a SonarQube Python-Based scanner to conduct a scan on the Liberapay code base.
+The scanner generated a report that we accessed through the SonarQube server.
+The findings of the scanner did not indicate any vulnerabilities in the code.
+Attached below is a screenshot of the result.
+However it did detect three bugs in the codebase, we've decided to manually validate the bugs to ensure that they did not pose any security concerns.

+Link To [SonarQube Scan Results]: (https://github.com/JustinRobbins7/CSCI-8420-Team-1/blob/master/Images/sonarqube-scan-result.png)

 Found new issue:

   - CWE-916: Use of Password Hash with Insufficient Computational Effort

 ## 2. Key Findings and Contributions